ntheile/Hot-Towel-Mobile/readme.md

 Demo: http://hottowelmobile.azurewebsites.net/

-Hot Towel Mobile is a Single Page Application (SPA) framework built off of Hot Towel using the following frameworks:
+Hot Towel Mobile is a Single Page Application (SPA) boilerplate framework built off Hot Towel that allows you to maintain one codebase for native deployments to Android / iPhone / Blackberry / Windows Phone / Browsers / Windows 8 / etc...
+It uses the following frameworks:

 **Frontend**